Tychonic system: Motivation for the Tychonic system

 This innovation expertly and completely circumvents all that is superfluous or discordant in the system of Ptolemy.
 On no point does it offend the principle of mathematics.
 Yet it ascribes to the Earth, that hulking, lazy body, unfit for motion, a motion as quick as that of the aethereal torches, and a triple motion at that.

+(The "triple motion" refers to its daily rotation, yearly revolution, and axial precession.)

 In regard to physics, Tycho held that the Earth was just too sluggish and heavy to be continuously in motion.
 According to the accepted Aristotelian physics of the time, the heavens (whose motions and cycles were continuous and unending) were made of "Aether" or "Quintessence"; this substance, not found on Earth, was light, strong, and unchanging, and its natural state was circular motion.
 By contrast, the Earth (where objects seem to have motion only when moved) and things on it were composed of substances that were heavy and whose natural state was rest.
 Consequently, the Earth was considered to be a "lazy" body that was not readily moved.
 Thus while Tycho acknowledged that the daily rising and setting of the Sun and stars could be explained by the Earth's rotation, as Copernicus had said, still such a fast motion could not belong to the earth, a body very heavy and dense and opaque, but rather belongs to the sky itself whose form and subtle and constant matter are better suited to a perpetual motion, however fast.